Reviews You Can Rely On

 Ride Comfort

-An electric scooter'sride is a more subjective metric than the others discussed thus far.
-However, it is a critical aspect of our appraisal because it evaluates the smoothness — or lack thereof — that any person who has operated a vehicle knows.
-To make this assessment as objective as possible, we test each model on the same 1.2-mile surface street loop with a variety of surface textures.
+An electric scooter's ride is a more subjective metric than the others discussed thus far.
+However, it is a critical aspect of our appraisal because it evaluates the smoothness - or lack thereof - that any person who has operated a vehicle knows.
+To make this assessment as objective as possible, we test each model on the same 1.2-mile street loop with various surface textures.
 When the scooter wheels pass over bumps and cracks in the road, we ask ourselves: how aware are we of these features?
 When on rough surfaces that cause vibration, we asked: how do our hands and feet feel?
 Is there any discomfort?
 Do we feel in control?
 And most importantly, is this still fun?

 electric scooter - cracks, bumps, dips: how much you feel the impact in the hands and...

-Cracks, bumps, dips: how much you feel the impact in the hands and feet is how we define ride and the Xiaomi performs admirably here.
+Cracks, bumps, dips: how much you feel the impact in the hands and feet affects the overall ride comfort.

 Credit: Jenna Ammerman